 The NRA also has a page on their website that gives you not only valuable information on reciprocity but also on state laws.
 It’s simple and easy to use page full of great information.

 Ohio permits are recognized more than any other state.
 So naturally, many people choose to get an Ohio permit so that it can be honored in most states.
 This is usually done by people who are constantly traveling and feel the need to carry when abroad.
 This is one way to get recognition by most states in the U.S. It is a practice done by many.

-Reciprocity maps like the ones found in the linked above give you a very good idea where you can and can’t carry.
+CCW reciprocity maps like the one found in the linked above give you a very good idea where you can and can’t carry.
 They are also updated frequently to make sure you are current with state laws.
 You can also find apps that will help you in your quest for clarity when it comes to crossing state lines.

 Your permit or license is valued when you are carrying.
 It is what allows you as a law-abiding citizen to continue to practice your right in the state that you reside in without having any legal issues within the state laws.
 Once you cross that state line, things can change instantly.
 Your firearms license may not mean anything anymore.

 Here is another example.
 If you live in South Dakota and plan on taking a small trip to Omaha Nebraska for a couple of days or vice verse, you should be covered by the reciprocity agreements between both states.
-Both state permits are honored in either state.
+Both states honor each other.

 Alaska, Arizona honor each other.
 South Carolina, Kansas, Kentucky honor each other.
 Colorado, Florida also recognizes each other when it comes to permit issued in each of the mentioned states.